 And before they leave, it’s tradition for the groom to sweep the bride up in his arms and kiss her in front of all assembled.

 A City Wedding Tour for Russian Brides and Grooms

-It’s also tradition for Russian brides and grooms in St. Petersburg to visit three to five places around the city on their wedding day that hold special meaning for citizens.
+In St. Petersburg, it is also tradition for Russian brides and grooms on their wedding day to visit three to five places within the city that hold special meaning for citizens.